-GC § 65302(g)(4) requires that the following be included in the preparation of the climate adaptation and resiliency strategy:
+SB 379 (2015) amended GC § 65302(g)(4) to require that climate change adaptation and resilience be addressed in general plan safety elements.
+The law requires local agencies to incorporate the following into their climate adaptation and resiliency strategy:

-- A vulnerability assessment that identifies the risks that climate change poses to the local jurisdiction and the geographic areas at risk from climate change impacts, including, but not limited to, an assessment of how climate change may affect the risks associated with existing natural hazards that must be addressed in the safety element; - Information that may be available from federal, state, regional, and local agencies that will assist in developing the vulnerability assessment and the adaptation policies and strategies required; - A set of adaptation and resilience goals, policies, and objectives based on the information specified in the vulnerability assessment, for the protection of the community; and, - A set of feasible implementation measures designed to carry out the goals, policies, and objectives identified.
+A vulnerability assessment that identifies the risks that climate change poses to the local jurisdiction and the geographic areas at risk from climate change impacts, including, but not limited to, an assessment of how climate change may affect the risks associated with the natural hazards addressed in the safety element;

+- Information that may be available from federal, state, regional, and local agencies that will assist in developing the vulnerability assessment and the adaptation policies and strategies required; - A set of adaptation and resilience goals, policies, and objectives based on the information specified in the vulnerability assessment, for the protection of the community; and, - A set of feasible implementation measures designed to carry out the goals, policies, and objectives identified.

-SB 1035 (2018) further amended GC § 65302(g)(6) to require that local agencies update the climate adaptation portion of the safety element at least every eight years to identify "new information relating to flood and fire hazards and climate adaptation and resiliency strategies applicable to the city or county that was not available during the previous revision of the safety element."
+SB 1035 (2018) further requires local agencies to update the climate adaptation portion of the safety element at least every eight years to identify "new information relating to flood and fire hazards and climate adaptation and resiliency strategies applicable to the city or county that was not available during the previous revision of the safety element".